NguQuang/RISC_SPM/README.md

 fet1|Load the Add_R with the contents of the PC.
 (Note: PC is initialized to the starting address 00H by the reset action.)
-The state is entered at the first active clock after reset is de-asserted, and is revisited after a NOP instruction is decoded. fet2|Load the IR with the word addressed by the Add_R, and increment the PC to point to the next location in memory, in anticipation of the next instruction or data fetch. dec|Decode the IR and assert signals to control datapaths and register transfers. ex1|Execute the ALU operation for a single-byte instruction, conditionally assert the zero flag, and load the destination register. rd1|Load the Add_R with the second byte of a RD instruction, and increment the PC. rd2|Load the destination register with the memory word addressed by the byte loaded in rd1. wr1|Load the Add_R with the second byte of a WR instruction, and increment the PC.
+The state is entered at the first active clock after reset is de-asserted, and is revisited after a NOP instruction is decoded. fet2|Load the IR with the word addressed by the Add_R, and increment the PC to point to the next location in memory, in anticipation of the next instruction or data fetch. dec|Decode the IR and assert signals to control datapaths and register transfers. exe|Execute the ALU operation for a single-byte instruction, conditionally assert the zero flag, and load the destination register. rd1|Load the Add_R with the second byte of a RD instruction, and increment the PC. rd2|Load the destination register with the memory word addressed by the byte loaded in rd1. wr1|Load the Add_R with the second byte of a WR instruction, and increment the PC.